aimeos/aimeos-docs/src/config/client-html/basket-mini.md

 You can overwrite the template file configuration in extensions and provide alternative templates.
-These alternative templates should be named like the default one but with the string "standard" replaced by an unique name.
+These alternative templates should be named like the default one but suffixed by an unique name.
 You may use the name of your project for this.
-If you've implemented an alternative client class as well, "standard" should be replaced by the name of the new class.
+If you've implemented an alternative client class as well, it should be suffixed by the name of the new class.

 See also: